Reyan-786/Covid-19-CXR-Image-Translations-using-GAN-s/README.md

 <hr/>

 # Usage
-To use this, first clone this repo into your desktop, then run the app.py using flask run **Note** To generate the images you need to have a trained model for translating normal domain image into the covid-19 domain image.
+To use this, first clone this repo into your desktop, install all the dependencies ,then run the app.py using flask run **Note** To generate the images you need to have a trained model for translating normal domain image into the covid-19 domain image.
 <hr>